MUSTACHES AND MEN’S HEALTH

 Prostate cancer is a disease that affects the prostate.
 The prostate is located amidst the bladder and the penis in a male's reproductive system.
 The prostate is right in front of the rectum.
 The urethra operates through the middle of the prostate, letting the urine pass outside of the body.

-A blood test called a prostate specific antigen (PSA) test measures the level of PSA in the blood.
-The levels of PSA in the blood may be higher in men who have prostate cancer but can also be elevated in other conditions that affect the prostate such as an infection.
+A blood test called a prostate-specific antigen (PSA) test measures the level of PSA in the blood.
+The levels of PSA in the blood may be higher in men who have prostate cancer but can also be elevated in other conditions that affect the prostate, such as an infection.
 Other factors, such as age and race, can also affect PSA levels.
-There it is important to talk to your doctor about these tests as they will recommend the best way forward.
+Therefore, it is important to talk to your doctor about the test results and the recommended way forward.

 Digital Rectal Examination (DRE)

 A digital rectal examination (DRE) is a test used to see if you might have a prostate problem or prostate cancer.
-However, the DRE is not always completely accurate test.
-The doctor or nurse can’t feel the whole prostate.
+However, the DRE is not definitive for diagnosing prostate cancer and its accuracy can vary based on the experience of the examiner.

 Diagnosis of Prostate Cancer